William S. Hart Home, Newhall, Calif. Real photo postcard, circa 1930s.

 The Hart family returned to New York while Bill was in his early teens, and it was there that he developed an interest in the stage.
 By 1900 he had appeared in productions from New York to San Francisco to Montreal.
 He received critical acclaim for his own production of The Man in the Iron Mask and his creation of the role of Messala in Ben Hur.

 Hart's first Western role was also in a stage production: in 1905, he was cast as "Cash" Hawkins in The Squaw Man.
-His subsequent stage roles were primarily Western and included the lead in an enormously successful production to The Virginian.
+His subsequent stage roles were primarily Western and included the lead in an enormously successful production of The Virginian.

 Two Gun Bill